 TOTAL FOR 3 NIGHTS & 4 DAYS- $177 USD (prices current at time of writing).

-(That is over half the price of the San Blas Adventures Tour!)
+(That is less than half the price of the San Blas Adventures Tour!)

 If like me you will have to fly from Colombia the cheapest way to do this is from Medellin, Colombia to Panama City.
 We flew into Panama Balboa airport with Viva Colombia.
 Originally the flight was $110 but upon check in at the airport they gave us a $40 refund (as we are not Colombian we apparently did not need to pay the taxes).
 How awesome is that?!
 Our flight ended up costing us only $70 each way.
 Even with the flight included in the prices above it is still so much cheaper!